Singularities and Topological Change for Deforming Domains in Manifolds: Introduction

 Theorems~\ref{TA} and \ref{TB} will be proved in the later sections of this paper.
-The topological types of domains considered in the two theorems can be changed, for example, from a ball to a ring domain (letting $M^2$ a cylinder), or to a domain of various topological types.
-In this sense, we call Theorem~\ref{TB} a ``global" Morse index theorem, since the deforming domain $D(t)$ can ``reach far", i.e., given any Lipschitz domain $D$ in $M^n$, a small ball-like neighborhood $B^{2}(p_0)$ of any point $p_0$ in $D$ can be enlarged along the deformation to become $D$.
-Note that the eigenvalues $\lambda_{k}(t)$ of $L$ are still continuous in $t$, and the Morse index $\operatorname{Ind}(D)$ can be counted by \eqref{e1.13}.\\
+The topological types of domains considered in the two theorems may change, for example, from a ball to a ring domain (letting $M^2$ a cylinder), or to a domain of various topological types.
+In this sense, we call Theorem~\ref{TB} a ``global" Morse index theorem, since the deforming domain $D(t)$ can ``reach far", i.e. given \emph{any} Lipschitz domain $D$ in $M^n$, a small ball-like neighborhood $B^{2}(p_0)$ of any point $p_0$ in $D$ can be enlarged along the deformation to become $D$.
+Note that the eigenvalues $\lambda_{k}(t)$ of $L$ are still continuous in $t$, and the Morse index $\operatorname{Ind}(D)$ can be counted by \eqref{e1.15}.\\

-Also remark that in Smale's earlier contribution \cite{S65}, the Morse index theorem is ``local", as the initial domain $D(0)$ and the last one $D(b)$ must be of the same topological type.
-For example, if again $M^2$ := a cylinder is considered, a ring domain $D$ in $M^2$, can never be reached starting from a ball-like domain $D(0)= B^{2}(p_0)$ along his smooth deformation.
-We leave further comparison of Smale's previous work with Theorem~\ref{TB} to the concluding remarks of Section~\ref{S6}: .
+In Smale's earlier contribution \cite{S65}, the Morse index theorem is ``local", as the initial domain $D(0)$ and the last one $D(b)$ must be of the same topological type.
+For example, if $M^2$ is a cylinder, a ring domain $D$ in $M^2$, can never be reached starting from a ball-like domain $D(0)\approx B^{2}(p_0)$ along a smooth deformation.
+Hereafter, ``$\approx$' denotes ``diffeomorphic to" throughout this paper.